A lot of skill goes into properly diagnosing and caring for a patient’s ocular health.

 Optometric practices are plagued with a high employee turnover rate.
 When your practice isn’t fully staffed, stress levels can rise, errors can occur, and the quality of care delivered to your patients can weaken.
 To lead your team effectively, you have to motivate your team to work together to produce their best work to help your practice succeed.

-Motivation tactics can come in many forms, from career advancements, to time off, to bonuses and raises.
+Motivation tactics can come in many forms, from career advancements and time off to bonuses and raises.
 Here are a few resources with ideas on motivating your team:

 - Optometry Office Management End Of Year Staff Motivation